Lock Dimensions (maximum vessel size)

 The earthing of conductive parts on crafts with non-metallic hulls may result in degradation of timber (including wooden plugs in craft of reinforced plastic construction.)

-YOUR POWER LEAD MUST BE A 15Amp EXTENSION CORD IN VERY GOOD CONDITION.
-IT MUST BE THE CORRECT LENGTH AND HAVE AUSTRALIAN STANDARD SOCKET AND PLUG FITTINGS.
+YOUR POWER LEAD MUST BE A 15AMP EXTENSION LEAD IN VERY GOOD CONDITION.
+IT MUST BE THE CORRECT LENGTH AND HAVE AUSTRALIAN STANDARD WEATHERPROOF FITTINGS.

 ANY DAMAGED OR OLD LEADS MUST BE REPLACED AND ANY SUSPECT LEADS WILL NEED TO BE CERTIFIED AND TAGGED BY A LICENSED ELECTRICIAN, OR A NEW LEAD PURCHASED.